 Welding fumes are created when metals are welded together.
 The fumes contain several dangerous chemicals, including lead, mercury, chromium, and cadmium.
 Exposure to these fumes can cause several health problems, including cancer, respiratory problems, and damage to the nervous system.

-That’s why having a good welding fume removal system is crucial.
+That’s why having a good weld smoke extraction system is crucial.
 It’s not enough to vent the fumes to the outside world.
 You need a system that captures and filters all the dangerous chemicals in the fumes.
 This is the only strategy to ensure your workers are safe from the dangers of welding fumes.

 The Dangers of Welding Fumes